pophero110/Tic-tac-toe/README.md

   - always refactor the code after adding a new feature so it's easy to understand and change later.
   - follow principles of KISS, DRY, separation of concerns, one function should do one thing and use meaningful names for variables and functions
 - how to manage the data flow
-  - draw a data flow chart to visualize it
+  - use diagram to visualize it

 # Project Wins